Rope Bridges Your land of love consists mainly of rope bridges criss-crossing the sky like a cat’s cradle, strung between mountains, for each

 This two-part study considers the enduring appeal of the sonnet through the study of form, metre and voice.
-Sonnets written in the 1600’s or in 2000’s will be looked at in detail to help us understand how poets have found expression for their ideas through fitting them into a tightly woven square of rhymed iambic pentameter.
-Throughout the course we will read these “little songs” aloud and dig deeper into their meaning as we hear their music.
+Sonnets written in the 1600s or in 2000s will be looked at in detail to help us understand how poets (including Caroline Bird, quoted above) have found expression for their ideas through fitting them into a tightly woven square of rhymed iambic pentameter.
+Throughout the course we will read these ‘little songs’ aloud and dig deeper into their meaning as we hear their music.

 Facilitated by: Caroline Hammond and Jane Wymark

 Two-meeting study: 27 April & 4 May 2021

 Recommended Books: TBC

 £50 for two meeting study includes background materials and opening notes

 To register, please use the PayPal button below to pay £50.